 The area around the Valley of the Temples has a lot to keep you entertained.
-The town of Agrigento is a charming and dinamic place with a lot to see and experience but my favorite nearby place is Lido di Scala dei Turchi, ‘Beach of the Staiway of the Turks’, which has recently jumped to the spotlight because of its romatic white stairway-shaped cliffs and pristine waters.
-The beach is located 14 kilometers away from the Valley of the Temples and it’s named like that because moorish pirates, which were commonly called turks, used to land at he beach and climb its cliffs to attack the nearby towns and villages.
+The town of Agrigento is a charming and dinamic place with a lot to see and experience but my favorite nearby place is Lido di Scala dei Turchi, ‘Beach of the Staiway of the Turks’, which has recently jumped to the spotlight because of its romantic white stairway-shaped cliffs and pristine waters.
+The beach is located 14 kilometers away from the Valley of the Temples and it’s named like that because moorish pirates, which were commonly simply called turks, used to land at this very beach and climb its cliffs to attack the nearby towns and villages.

 I hope this guide was useful.
 Now I wanna know what you think about it.